steveschnepp/steveschnepp/README.md

-Yey, I'm also setting up the new & fancy box that everyone is hyped about!
+Yey, I'm also setting up that new & fancy box that everyone is hyped about!
 😄

 <!--
 ### Steve Schnepp